Best Call Of Duty: Vanguard loadout and class setups

 - MG42 & MP40

 You'll note that each of these loadouts contains two primary weapons, so the Overkill perk is a must-have if you want to take any of these builds into battle.
 I haven't detailed our choice of perks or equipment in the below loadouts, because I always tend to use the same ones: Ghost, Radar, and Overkill for the Perks, and Frag Grenade and Stim for my lethal and tactical equipment.
-We'll cover both perks and equipment in Call Of Duty: Vanguard in our other upcoming guides, so stay tuned.
+For more information check out our Call Of Duty: Vanguard best Perks guide.

 Kar98k & MP40